TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_favourites_ - Default: 1 - Whether this randomat is enabled\
 _randomat_favourites_given_items_count_ - Default: 2 - How many most bought items to give out

+## Everyone has their least favourites

+Gives everyone 2 items they haven't bought before.
+If someone has bought all detective AND traitor items at least once, they get to choose a randomat at the start of every round for the rest of the map!\
+If multiple players have bought all items, they take turns in choosing randomats.\
+\
+_ttt_randomat_favouritesleast_ - Default: 1 - Whether this randomat is enabled\
+_randomat_favouritesleast_given_items_count_ - Default: 2 - How many items to give out

 ## Everyone swaps roles and weapons in 60 seconds! (a.k.a.
 Role Shuffle!)

 Swaps everyone's roles, weapons and credits around, by default 60 seconds after this randomat triggers.\